PeterTakahashi/hyperpredict-docs/docs/what-is-sandwich-attacks/mechanism-of-sandwich-attack/when-it-tend-to-happened.md

 sidebar_position: 2
 ---

-# いつサンドイッチ攻撃は起きやすいのか？
+# When are sandwich attacks likely?
-サンドイッチ攻撃 は常に発生し得るが、特に以下の条件下で顕著に起こりやすい。
+Sandwich attacks can happen at any time, but are especially likely under the following conditions.

-## 大規模スワップ（Large Trades)
+## Large swaps
-- AMM (例: Uniswap v2) は流動性プールに基づいて価格を決定するため、取引規模が大きいほど 価格が急変動（スリッページ） する。
+- In AMMs (e.g., Uniswap v2), prices depend on pool reserves, so larger trades cause larger price moves (slippage).
-- 攻撃者は、この価格変動を利用して利益を得る。
+- Attackers exploit this price movement to profit.
-- 例: 100 WETH を一度にスワップ → 価格が大幅に下落 → 攻撃者が先に買って後で売ることで差額を獲得。
+- Example: swapping 100 WETH at once drives the price down; an attacker buys first and sells after to capture the spread.

-## ボラティリティの高いトークン
+## Highly volatile tokens
-- ミームコインや新規上場トークンなど、価格が急変動しやすい銘柄は狙われやすい。
+- Meme coins or freshly listed tokens with sharp price swings are frequent targets.
-- こうしたトークンは「ユーザーが高いスリッページ許容値を設定している」ケースが多いため、攻撃者が割り込む余地が大きい。
+- Users often set high slippage tolerances, creating room for attackers to wedge in.
-- 結果として、ユーザーは意図よりも大幅に不利な価格でスワップしてしまう。
+- Users end up swapping at much worse prices than intended.

-## Flashbotsを使用しないユーザーのトランザクション
+## Transactions not sent via Flashbots/Private RPC
-- 通常のパブリックmempoolを経由するトランザクションは、誰でも閲覧可能であり、攻撃者の標的になりやすい。
+- Transactions sent through the public mempool are visible and easy targets.
-- 一方で、Flashbots Protect や 暗号化RPC を経由すれば、トランザクションは暗号化された経路で直接Builderに送られるため、攻撃を回避しやすい。
+- Using Flashbots Protect or encrypted/private RPC can route directly to builders, making attacks harder.
-- しかし、Flashbotsを使わない一般ユーザーは依然として多く、攻撃が集中している。
+- Many users still do not use these paths, so attacks concentrate there.

-## 流動性が薄いプール
+## Thin liquidity pools
-- 流動性が少ないペアでは、わずかな注文でも価格が大きく変動する。
+- In pairs with little liquidity, even small orders move the price substantially.
-- 攻撃者はこの「価格の脆弱性」を利用して、比較的小規模な取引でも効率的にサンドイッチを仕掛けることができる。
+- Attackers exploit this fragility to sandwich efficiently even with smaller trades.

-## Lending ProtocolやFlash Loanの併用
+## Use of lending protocols or flash loans
-- 攻撃者はフラッシュローンやレンディングから一時的に大量の資金を調達し、実際には保有していない規模の大口スワップ を行える。
+- Attackers can borrow significant capital temporarily via lending or flash loans to execute large swaps without holding the assets.
-- これにより短時間で大きな価格操作が可能になり、攻撃の効率が高まる。
+- This enables short‑term price manipulation and increases attack efficiency.